moliver28/resume/_pages/teaching.md

 ---
 <hr>

-## Industry Sponsored Engineering Design Capstone
+## <a href= "https://www.ece.uw.edu/entrepreneurship/entrepreneurial-capstone/">Industry Sponsored Engineering Design Capstone</a>

 In 2015, I participated in the electrical and computer engineering department’s pilot for a capstone course, in which students work on industry projects for two quarters.
 The experience had a significant impact on me, and I returned to the program as a lead teaching assistant (TA) in 2018.
 Since then, I have achieved the following: